Prat13k/Python-Mini-Projects/README.md

 # Python Projects

-This repository consists of several mini projects coded in python language.
+This repository consists of several mini projects coded in python language which were made for fun purpose.

 # Description